 argument, where the default is to

 return all.
-Caulerpa spp. and Dapis spp. are also
+Caulerpa spp., Dapis spp., and

 transectavespp <- anlz_transectavespp(transectocc)